clamsproject/aapb-annotations/guidelines/ner/ner-guidelines.md

 - Annotation always needs to be done considering the nature of the entity as used in the text.

- - Samsung (referring to the organisation) should be annotated as ORGANIZATION.
-Samsung (referring to a smartphone) should be annotated as PRODUCT.

- - Ford in “Ford opened a new factory" is an ORGANIZATION.
-Ford in "She bought a Ford" is a PRODUCT.
+  - Samsung (referring to the organisation) is an organization.
+Samsung (referring to a smartphone) is a product.
+The same is true for Ford in “Ford opened a new factory" and "She bought a Ford".

- - Charles de Gaulle in “I landed at Charles de Gaulle” is a LOCATION.
-  Charles de Gaulle in “Charles de Gaulle was born in 1890” is a PERSON.
+  - Charles de Gaulle in “I landed at Charles de Gaulle” is a LOCATION, but in “Charles de Gaulle was born in 1890” it is a PERSON.

 ## Annotation types